 The program will ask for user input (to enter some number), store the number to a variable, and then display it on the terminal screen.

-echo The number you entered is $
+#!/bin/bash echo Enter some number: read number echo The number you entered is $

-Above we have another new command called read which is responsible for getting an input from the user.
+Above we have another new command called read which is responsible for getting input from the user.
 Without read command, the program would execute to the end without asking and waiting for your (user) input.

 Remember, a variable is a named storage location which contains a value.
 The value could be stored either temporarily or permanently in BASH.
 This wraps up our variable lesson in BASH scripting.
 And by the way, make sure to practice the example scripts so you can better grasp variable concepts before moving on to the next chapter.
 In our next chapter, we will learn about comments in BASH.